 Plenty of baths, lots of soap.
 Clean hands, clothes, houses, beds!
 Get fresh air, sunshine.
 Drink lots of water.

-Romp with the family, visit with friends, take walks, play games – or do whatever you like to give your mind and body a change from the daily grind on the job.
+Romp with the family, visit with friends, take walks, play games like betend – or do whatever you like to give your mind and body a change from the daily grind on the job.
 “All work and no play makes Jack a dull boy.”